binlist.net — how a Fuerteventura holiday side-project became iinlist.com

 Thirteen years in

-If you’re sitting on a beach with a laptop and you have an itch for a side-project that scratches your own back, go build it.
-Sometimes it turns out a lot of people have the same itch, and thirteen years later you have a useful thing to point them at.
+If you’re sitting on a beach with a laptop and you have an itch for a side-project that scratches your own back, go build it — and while you’re at it, try the language you’ve been meaning to learn.
+Sometimes it turns out a lot of people have the same itch, and thirteen years later you have a useful thing to point them at and a working knowledge of Go.